Elmhurst University Summer Band Camp

 - Instructed by Elmhurst’s outstanding music faculty

-Application forms may be submitted beginning February 1, 2020.
-Applications will be reviewed and accepted on a first-come, first-served basis pending receipt of an initial deposit of $100.
+The application form may be submitted now through May 19, 2023.
+Applications will be reviewed and accepted on a first-come, first-served basis pending receipt of an initial deposit of $150.
 Applications will remain open until individual sections are filled, at which time a waiting list will be initiated.

 A $50 scholarship is available to students who were selected to one of the ILMEA District performance organizations.
 An additional $50 scholarship is available to students who participated in one of this year’s ILMEA All-State performance organizations.

 Although schedules may vary slightly from day to day, the following is the basic daily schedule.

 - 7:00 a.m.
 Breakfast